Loudoun County, Virginia: 18th century

 Loudoun County was established in 1757 from Fairfax County.
 The county is named for John Campbell, Fourth Earl of Loudoun and governor general of Virginia from 1756 to 1759.
-Western settlement began in the 1720s and 1730s with Quakers, Scots-Irish, Germans and others moving south from Pennsylvania and Maryland, and also by English and enslaved Africans moving upriver from Tidewater.
+Western settlement began in the 1720s and 1730s with English and Welsh Quakers, Scots-Irish, Germans and others moving south from Pennsylvania and Maryland, and also by English and enslaved Africans moving upriver from Tidewater.

-By the time of the American Revolution, Loudoun County was Virginia's most populous county.
+At the time of the American Revolution, Loudoun County was Virginia's most populous county.
 It was also rich in agriculture, and the county's contributions of grain to George Washington's Continental Army earned it the nickname "Breadbasket of the Revolution."

 19th century

+War of 1812

 During the War of 1812, important federal documents and government archives were evacuated from Washington and stored at Leesburg.
 Local tradition holds that these documents were stored at Rokeby House.

 U.S. president James Monroe treated Oak Hill Plantation as a primary residence from 1823 until his death on July 4, 1831.
 The Loudoun County coat of arms and flag, granted by the English College of Arms, memorialize the special relationship between Britain and the United States that developed through his Monroe Doctrine.